shieldproject/shield/docs/API.md

 }
 ```

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to initialize the SHIELD Core** - An internal error
+- **Unable to initialize the SHIELD Core**:
-  occurred and should be investigated by the site administrators.
+  an internal error occurred and should be investigated by the
+  site administrators

-- **This SHIELD Core has already been initialized** - You are
+- **This SHIELD Core has already been initialized**:
-  attempting to re-initialize a SHIELD Core, which is not allowed.
+  You are attempting to re-initialize a SHIELD Core,
+  which is not allowed.

 ### POST /v2/unlock